 Enter your city/town to find a list of options available in your area.

 Energy options differ depending on your location.
-Try starting over and entering in your location using your site ID, postal code, or city/town to see your area's results.
+Try starting over and entering in your location using your site ID, city/town, or postal code to see your area's results.

 Note: You may be in a territory served by a Rural Electrification Association (REA) or a Natural Gas Co-Op.
 Please contact a Mediation Officer for assistance.

 Usage is the amount of energy you consume.
 It varies from property to property and can depend on your house size, number of occupants, type of heating, use of things like hot tubs and air conditioners, types of appliances and more.
 To get the most accurate rate comparison, enter your own usage from a recent bill.
 Look for it on the second or third page of your bill.
 Electricity is shown as kWh (kilowatt-hours) and natural gas is shown as GJ (gigajoules).
 See an example.

 Your usage can be found on your bill.